EU Entry / Exit Scheme (EES)

 What to expect when EES is live

-If you're flying into or out of an EU country after rollout:
+If you're flying in to or out of an EU country after rollout:

-may be asked to provide biometric data at border control.
+You'll be asked to provide biometric data at border control.

 This

-is mandatory—without it, you won’t be able to travel.
+is mandatory, without it, you won’t be able to travel.

 Can I register my biometric data before travel?